VIA Metropolitan Transit: History

 In March 2020, fares on all VIA services were temporarily suspended due to the COVID-19 pandemic.
 The fare suspension was set to last until April 1, 2020, but was later extended until the end of May 2020.
 On April 6, 2020, VIA implemented temporary service changes, including temporarily suspending some routes, implementing capacity limits on buses, and changing their fleet to Saturday service hours.
 On April 27, 2020, VIA implemented further temporary service changes, including suspending additional routes and further decreasing frequency.
-Fare collection continued on June 1st, 2020, and capacity limits were later removed on June 1st, 2021.
+Fare collection continued on June 1, 2020, and capacity limits were later removed on June 1, 2021.

 Services

-VIA operates more than 500 buses (all are wheelchair accessible) on 116 bus routes ranging from routes 2 to 651, serving the entire city of San Antonio and the majority of Bexar County.
+VIA operates over 500 wheelchair accessible buses on 75 bus routes, serving the entire city of San Antonio and most of Bexar County.
 About 36 million trips are made on VIA every year.
-The bus routes are separated into Express, Frequent, Metro, Primo, and Skip (limited stop routes).
-VIA provides special event service from its Park & Ride locations to events such as San Antonio Spurs basketball games at the AT&T Center, selected annual Fiesta San Antonio activities, and the San Antonio Stock Show & Rodeo.
-VIA also offers "VIATrans" paratransit services for disabled travelers.
+The bus routes are separated into Frequent, and Standard Service types.
+VIA additionally provides special event service from its Park & Ride locations to events such as San Antonio Spurs basketball games at the Frost Bank Center, selected annual Fiesta San Antonio activities, and the San Antonio Stock Show & Rodeo.
+VIA also offers "VIAtrans" paratransit services for disabled travelers.